 Pillar Two: Technical SEO

-Technical SEO is the infrastructure layer — the stuff that happens under the hood that affects how search engines crawl, index, and rank your site.
+Technical SEO is the infrastructure layer — the stuff under the hood that affects how search engines crawl, index, and rank your site.

 Key technical SEO factors: